raffyakbarsyah/html_table/README.md

-# 🌍 Planet Data Table Challenge
+# 🌍 Planet Data Table

 This project is a solution to the [Structuring a Planet Data Table](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data) challenge from MDN Web Docs.